-All English-language titles and abstracts and suggested additional citations were reviewed for inclusion, using the criteria outlined in the key questions.
+All English-language titles and abstracts and suggested additional citations were reviewed for inclusion, using criteria developed by the research team with input from the subcommittee.
 The citations were divided between two reviewers and assessed for inclusion.
 One reviewer then assessed for inclusion full articles, with consultation from a second reviewer where necessary.